 Though micro weddings are on a smaller scale than traditional weddings, they can still be stressful.
 Coordinating transportation, fielding calls and text messages, getting dressed, communicating with vendors, more of your wedding day tasks will require time and energy.
 Despite it being a smaller affair you may still choose to hire a wedding planner, this way, you’ll be able to relax as much as possible.
 After all, it’s your day!

 When you’re thinking of a skilled wedding photographer in St. Austell, the whole of Cornwall, and beyond, you should be thinking of me.
-Why you ask?
+Why do you ask?
 Well, it’s because I’m thinking of you too.
 I love small intimate weddings and capturing the beautiful and unique moments that each wedding brings is my passion.
 So, what do you say?
 Contact me today!